Video Format for DVD Players

 Use the MPEG-2 Video Format

 There’s so many video formats out there now that it’s hard to know which one to use.
 Especially when burning media to a DVD, it’s hard to pick the right format for a DVD player.
 This guide aims to explain 1) When to consider making digital files into DVDs and 2) Which video format makes the most sense for it.
 The trick to getting video into a playable DVD format is to first encode the video into MPEG-2 format.
-That’ll be compatible with a DVD player or a Blu-Ray player.
-MPEG-2 is the format of movies and other programs that are distributed on DVD and similar discs.
+DVDs that you buy store their data in the MPEG-2 format.
+For that reason, a homemade DVD formatted as MPEG-2 will be compatible with a DVD player or a Blu-Ray player.
 As such, TV stations, TV receivers, DVD players, and other equipment are often designed to this standard.
+You’ll get the best results adhering to it.

 Do You Still Need to Worry About DVDs?